developeroka/shortit/README.md

     $ chmod +x shorter.py

-after you can access it from everywhere with this command:
+after you can access it from everywhere forexample with this command the google page has pop up:

     $ shorter -w gogol